 A period of public engagement accompanies the production of this management plan, enabling the local community and stakeholders to inform management of the site.
 All user groups with an interest in the site are aimed to be included in this process, and for their requirements to be considered as part of the planning process.
 Liaison with stakeholders will continue throughout the delivery of this GAP to ensure it remains relevant and actions are delivered as planned.
 The action plans will be reviewed and updated annually in response to feedback and information from stakeholders.
 Means for members of the public to provide feedback about the site should be easily accessible via the council website and promoted on the site noticeboards.

 Ver Valley Society and CMS conservation volunteers will deliver tasks on site, and opportunities to engage with these groups will be promoted to encourage local residents to become actively involved in site management.
 Volunteering is a tried and tested way of increasing interest and care for a site, whilst providing participants with the benefits of healthy activity, socialisation and environmental projects.
+To maximise the opportunities for volunteering a new woven willow structure should be created and maintained, as the previous one was, by volunteers; maintenance involves either weaving in or pruning off the new growth and weeding around the base of the structure to stop bramble and ivy from taking hold.

 Guided walks, talks and other events can likewise engage members of the community and cultivate interest in the sites and their maintenance.
-There is great potential for using both sites to host a range of events and activities, both those relating to the ecology and history of the site, and community events, by working with residents and schools to run events.
+There is great potential for using both sites to host a range of events and activities, both those relating to the ecology and history of the site, and community events, by working with residents, special interest groups and schools to run events.
+St Albans City and District Council will continue to support Love Parks Week, highlighting the features of interest within Sopwell Nunnery as well as other sites and encouraging residents and visitors to explore the site.